Blake-Madden/i18n-check/README.md

   dupValAssignedToIds: Check for the same value being assigned to different ID variables.
   numberAssignedToId:  Check for ID variables being assigned a hard-coded number.
                        It may be preferred to assign framework-defined constants to IDs.
+  malformedStrings:    Check for malformed syntax in strings (e.g., malformed HTML tags).
+  straySpaces:         Check for stray spaces at the end of each line.
+                       This is a code formatting check and is not enabled by default.
+  tabs:                Check for tabs (spaces are recommended).
+                       This is a code formatting check and is not enabled by default.
+  wideLines:           Check for overly long lines.
+                       This is a code formatting check and is not enabled by default.

 --disable: Which checks to not perform.
 (Refer to options available above.)
            This will override any options passed to "--enable".